Working with Wood and Clay

 Working with wood

-With complex natural shapes, Paul might test the effectiveness of the technical drawing set by building a half size mock up.
-This allows him to make mistakes and resolve details, practice cutting, set up jigs and explore different build techniques.
+With complex natural shapes, ideas might be tested by building a half size mock up.
+This helps to learn about the best joints, resolve details, set up jigs and explore different build techniques.

-The miniature versions of his furniture are often popular and have become interesting pieces in their own right.
+The miniature versions of furniture designs are often popular and have become interesting pieces in their own right.

 NOT EVERYTHING IS PERFECT

-All Pauls furniture is hand made and individually crafted.
-He prefers to use hand tools and enjoys making the best use of timber slabs that are not always free of knots and imperfections.
+All the furniture is hand made and individually crafted.
+Hand tools are used and by making the best use of timber slabs that are not always free of knots and imperfections waste is minimised.